7 Books That Permanently Changed How I Think and Work

 1. Deep Work by Cal Newport

-Before this book, I thought productivity meant doing more things faster.
+This one restructured my entire workday.
+Before reading it, I thought productivity meant doing more things faster.
 Newport's argument flipped that: productivity is about doing fewer things with deeper focus.
 The ability to concentrate without distraction is becoming rare and therefore increasingly valuable.

 After reading it, I restructured my schedule around protected focus blocks.
 No meetings before noon.
 Phone in another room during writing sessions.
 Email checked twice a day, not 50 times.

 The concept that stuck hardest: "attention residue."
-When you switch tasks, part of your brain is still thinking about the previous task.
-Every context switch costs you 15-25 minutes of full focus.
+When you switch tasks, part of your brain is still processing the previous one.
+Every context switch costs you 15 to 25 minutes of full focus.
 Once you see this, you can't unsee it.

-Read this if: You feel busy but unproductive, or your work requires thinking (not just executing).
+Read this if you feel busy but unproductive, or if your work requires thinking rather than just executing.

 2. Atomic Habits by James Clear